However, forex markets are the playground of the ultimate institutional big dogs.

-The forex market is a 24-hour, rapidly changing marketplace that challenges even the pros, and investment returns in currency trading can range from significant losses to significant profits.
+The forex market is a 24-hour, rapidly changing marketplace that challenges even the pros.
+Investment returns in currency trading can range from significant losses to significant profits.

 Currency Funds in Comparison

 The best way to view your chances of making money on currency investing is to look at the professionals.
-Consider the returns on the top-performing currency mutual funds, as reported in March, 2013 when the Dow Jones Industrial Average was making new historical highs: Morningstar lists currency funds with consistent top performance as reporting losses of 1.14 percent, up to gains of 1.13 percent return on investment over the previous three months.
+Consider the returns on the top-performing managed currency funds, as reported in September, 2018 when the Dow Jones Industrial Average was making new historical highs: Barclays Currency Trader Index has tracked a selection of currency funds with consistent top performance over the past thirty years.

 Trading success can be as much to with following trading and market timing strategies as to individual skill.

-Over five years, the highest annualized gain reported was 3.84 percent.
-These do not represent huge profits unless you are investing huge capital and using leverage.
+Since the start, the annualized gain reported was 6.4 percent.
+These profits may not sound very exciting unless you are investing huge capital or using a lot of leverage.

-In fact, if you had invested $12,000 in a top quality intermediate bond fund in March 2008, your investment would probably be worth more than $16,000 in March 2013.
-That is an annualized total return of over 6.5 percent in a top-rated, relatively low-risk investment.
+In fact, if you had invested $10,000 in a run of the mill corporate bond fund at the start 2014, your investment would be worth more than $15,000 at the end of 2018.
+That is an annualized total return of over 9 percent in a relatively low-risk investment.

-If in March, 2009, you had invested in a fund that tracks the Dow Jones, at its March 2013 high you might have achieved a return of greater than 100 percent.
+If you had invested in a fund that tracks the Dow Jones, over the same period you might have achieved a total return of nearly 60 percent.